byteboomers/vue-prom/README.md

 ## Props

-* __promise__: _required_, the promise-returning function.
+* __promise__: _required_, the promise to resolve.
-* __argument__: the scalar or object to pass as an argument to the promise-returning function.
 * __refresh__: refresh trigger.

-The component [watches](https://vuejs.org/v2/guide/computed.html#Watchers) both the argument and refresh props, the promise will automatically re-execute when the value of either of these changes.
+The component [watches](https://vuejs.org/v2/guide/computed.html#Watchers) both the promise and refresh props, the promise will automatically re-execute when the value of either of these changes.

 ## Slots